conradkleinespel/rooster/README.md

 - it is easy to maintain so that it **never becomes unmaintained**, it has existed since 2015;
 - it **works completely offline** by saving your password in a single local file;
 - it stores **username/password combinations, nothing more, nothing less**;
-- it can **import/export** passwords from and to 1Password/JSON/CSV.
+- it can **import/export** passwords from and to 1Password/JSON/CSV;
+- it can run on a wide range of operating systems.

 Rooster protects your passwords with state-of-the-art cryptography algorithms: